Particular/docs.particular.net/nservicebus/pipeline/features.md

 ## Feature setup

 `Setup` has to be implemented in the feature and will be called if the feature is enabled.
-It supports configuration of the feature, hooking into the pipeline, or registering services on the container.
+It supports the configuration of the feature, hooking into the pipeline, or registering services on the container.
 The `FeatureConfigurationContext` parameter on the method contains:

  * Settings: read or write settings which should be available to other components or read access settings provided by NServiceBus.
- * Container: register services with dependency injection which can be injected to other components.
+ * Container: register services with dependency injection which can be injected into other components.
  * Pipeline: register a behavior into the [message processing pipeline](/nservicebus/pipeline/) or replace/remove existing ones.

 snippet: FeatureSetup